 - Now, select the “Create dataset” option.
 It will create a new Database under your current project.

 - Provide the Dataset name and fill in all other details.
-Then click on the “CREATE DATASET” button, as shown by the below image.
+Then click on the “CREATE DATASET” button, as shown in the below image.

 - Now, click on the “CREATE TABLE” option, as shown in the below image.

 - Here, select the source as Google Cloud Storage, as shown in the below image.

 - Now, click on the “Browse File” button and navigate to the file you want to upload to Google BigQuery.